 Rejecting the American Revolution is especially problematic for a libertarian, because the great libertarian writers of the twentieth century—Rothbard, Rand and Nozick—all defined libertarianism as an ethical ideal.
-Probably the best rigorous one-book definition of the mainstream libertarian (or “anarcho-capitalist,” a term which has always struck me as utterly dorky) perspective is Rothbard’s Ethics of Liberty.
+Probably the best rigorous one-book definition of the mainstream libertarian (or “anarcho-capitalist,” a term which has always struck me as utterly dorky) perspective is Rothbard’s The Ethics of Liberty.

 EOL works very hard to define the moral principles that make libertarianism philosophically ineluctable.
 Needless to say, these principles are none other than the Lockean natural rights of the American Revolution.
 The theological roots of these “rights” are obvious (Rothbard may not have been a Christian, but Locke certainly was), and any suggestion that they are in some sense philosophically universal violates Hume’s is—ought principle.